KaiserY/rust-book-chinese/content/Patterns 模式.md

 // Here, tuple is moved, because the String moved: let (x, _s) = tuple;

-// The next line would give "error: use of partially moved value: `tuple`"
+// The next line would give "error: use of partially moved value: `tuple`".
 // println!("Tuple is: {:?}", tuple);

 // However,